royasutton/openscad-amu/README.md

 Building the Source
 -------------------

-The *bootstrap.bash* script is the most simple way to build the source.
+The *bootstrap.bash* script is the easiest way to build the source.
 However, here are the steps to build it manually.
-When all of the prerequisite packages exists, the development source may be compiled
+Once all of the prerequisite packages exists, the development source can be compiled
 by:

     $ git clone https://github.com/royasutton/openscad-amu